How Do I Vote?

 - Your voter registration will be checked to ensure that the information is correct.
 If the address is correct, a replacement ballot will be sent.
 If your information has changed, your registration will need to be updated and a new ballot will be sent.

-- If you still do not have a ballot on Election Day, please come to the voter service center at 125 South Main Street, Vineyard between 7:00 AM and 8:00 PM.
-You can also take your ballot to any service center listed on the Utah County website.
+- If you still do not have a ballot on Election Day, please come to the election service center at 125 South Main Street, Vineyard between 7:00 AM and 8:00 PM.
+You can also receive a ballot and vote at any election service center listed on the Utah County website.

 What if I make a mistake on my ballot?